inspirest/general_public/NFT/README.md

-This repository is created for NFT Sales.
+This repository is created for NFT Sale.